-- Preparing for the Plan
+2. Preparing for the family wealth plan

-They may advise you to set up an allowance for your children to help them get accustomed to the responsibility that comes with high value assets.
+They may advise you to set up an allowance for your children to help them get accustomed to the responsibility that comes with high-value assets.
 Additionally, reviewing your legacy plan in front of your heirs can serve as a reality check and start important conversations about the duties they will be expected to take on.

-- Adjusting the plan with time
+4. Adjusting the plan with time

 Family wealth planners will help ensure that you commit to an annual meeting where they review and address any concerns regarding your family wealth planning.
 Ongoing support and communication are necessary to refine and reevaluate any changes in the roles or objectives of the family members.

 Family discussions help to clarify family principles and risk investment profiles, which can help build a long-term family wealth planning strategy.
 Changes in circumstances can affect your financial standing, and family wealth planning helps you make alterations as needed.